-The elected board of Pierce County’s second-largest school district met in a special session Friday and took no action, forgoing the chance to advance a bond package to the next available election April 23.
+The elected board of Pierce County’s second-largest school district met in a special session this morning and took no action, meaning there’s no chance a bond package could return for the next available election on April 23.

-Now comes the work of determining how to bridge that gap in voter support or devise a different game plan for the district and its more than 20,000 students.
+Now comes the work of determining how to bridge that gap or devise a different game plan for the district and its more than 20,000

 The Feb.
-12 bond proposal sought to add capacity at three high schools, build a new elementary school in the growing southwest part of the district, and replace or expand three other elementary schools.
+12 bond proposal sought added capacity at three high schools, a new elementary school in the growing southwest part of the district and replacement or expansion of three other elementary schools.

 The district estimated the package would have cost the owner of a $200,000 home about $148 more per year.

 The final results, which were officially certified this week, showed 14,679 voters favored the bond while 11,774 opposed it.

 Meanwhile, Tacoma’s $500 million bond measure won easy passage with nearly 70 percent of the vote – 27,935 yes ballots compared to 11,570 no ballots, according to the certified results.